Home

 Rachel McAdams - Biography

-In 2005, she played Owen Wilson's love interest in Wedding Crashers and then starred in the suspense thriller Red Eye as Lisa Reisert.
-She played a young woman held captive aboard a red-eye flight by criminal-for-hire and assassin Jackson Rippner (Cillian Murphy).
-Her most recent role was in the comedy The Family Stone where she starred in an ensemble cast alongside Diane Keaton, Craig T. Nelson, Sarah Jessica Parker, Dermot Mulroney, Luke Wilson, Brian J. White and Claire Danes.
-McAdams auditioned for the role of "Sue Storm" in Fantastic Four (film), and she almost got it, but lost out to Jessica Alba at the last minute.
+In 2005, she played Owen Wilson's love interest in Wedding Crashers and then starred in the suspense thriller Red Eye as Lisa Reisert, where she played a young woman held captive aboard a red-eye flight by criminal-for-hire and assassin Jackson Rippner (Cillian Murphy).
+Rachel was in The Family Stone where she starred in an ensemble cast alongside Diane Keaton, Craig T. Nelson, Sarah Jessica Parker, Dermot Mulroney, Luke Wilson, Brian J. White and Claire Danes.
+McAdams auditioned for the role of Sue Storm in Fantastic Four and only just lost the part to Jessica Alba.

-Rachel's career slowed down in 2006.
+McAdams' career slowed down in 2006.
 She was originally signed on as the female lead in The Last Kiss but had to drop out due to scheduling conflicts, and the role was given to Jacinda Barrett.
 She decided to take a year off from acting, to spend time with friends and family.
-McAdams then signed on to star in the drama Married Life (film) across Pierce Brosnan and Patricia Clarkson.
-She turned down the role of bond girl "Vesper Lynd" in the James Bond film Casino Royale.
-McAdams was also in-talks to star in Iron Man and The Dark Knight, but she declined both roles.
-She stated in an interview sometime in May 2006 that she didn't want to star in a big-budget action film because she wanted to pursue other projects.
+McAdams then agreed to star in the drama Married Life with Pierce Brosnan and Patricia Clarkson.
+She turned down the role of Bond girl Vesper Lynd in the James Bond film Casino Royale.
+She stated in an interview in May 2006 that she did not want to star in a big-budget action film because she wanted to pursue other projects.

 McAdams was nominated for a Genie Award for her role in Perfect Pie.
-She was also nominated for the BAFTA's Orange Rising Star award which acknowledges the new talents in the acting industry.
+She was also nominated for the BAFTA's Orange Rising Star award, which acknowledges the new talents in the acting industry.
 The award went to James McAvoy.

 She hosted the Academy of Motion Picture Arts and Sciences's 2006 Scientific and Technical Awards.
 McAdams received a Civic Award for her contribution to culture from the city of St. Thomas in 2006.